ARRY7686/Shaxam/README.md

 # Shaxam
+**This Model is working for the Non Copyright Songs I provided but you can always use the songs you want to train your custom model**
 **Shaxam** is a Python-based audio fingerprinting and matching tool inspired by the Shazam algorithm.
 It enables you to add songs to a SQLite-backed fingerprint database and match unknown audio clips against it.

 ## 🎧 Features